jeeb/avisynth/distrib/Readme/readme_history.txt

 For a more logical (non-historical) arrangement of changes see readme.txt

-20211126 WIP
+20211127 WIP
 ------------
+- Expr: fix conversion factor (+correct chroma scaling) when integer-to-integer full-scale automatic range scaling was required
+- New: Expr: new parameter integer 'lut' integer 'lut' (default 0)
+    0: realtime expression
+    1: expression is converted to 1D lut (lut_x)
+    2: expression is converted to 2D lut (lut_xy)
+   Valid bit depths: lut=1 : 8-16 bits. lut=2 : 8-14 bits.
+Note: a 14 bit 2D lut needs (2^14)*(2^14)*2 bytes buffer in memory per plane (~1GByte)
+   In lut mode some keywords are forbidden in the expression: sx, sy, sxr, syr, frameno, time
-- New: ArrayAdd(a, b): appends b to the end of a (a and b are arrays)
+- New: ArrayAdd(a, b): appends b to the end of a (a is array, b any value to append)
   Example:
     a = []
     a=ArrayAdd(a,[1,2]) # [[1,2]]